66daysofdata/Resources/machine_learning/README.md

 Cateogories of Machine Learning algorithms include supervised, unsupervised, reinforcement and clustering learning.

-> There supervised learning can be divided into classification and regression.
+> The supervised learning algorithm can be divided into
+   - classification and regression.

 Some common algorithms are: